 As the youngest child, he possibly accompanied his mother to Maryland after his father’s death, or perhaps he went there as a young adult.
 In either event, he is later found in Charles County, living with his uncle John B. Wills, Jr. His uncle’s will of Jan.
 1845 states “I give and bequeath to my nephew Charles H. Wills one negro boy called Stephen to him and his heirs forever.”
 Sadly, the Oct.
 2, 1845 issue of the Port Tobacco Times reports the death of Charles aged 22 at the residence of his “late Uncle John B. Wills.”

 The administration of his estate gives us an idea of Charles’ finances and clues to the rest of his family.
 First, his mother renounced the administration in favor of John W. Mitchell.
 Then Charles’ contentious cousin Dr. Francis R. Wills petitioned to replace Mitchell since he was the largest creditor of “Charles H. Wills, Jr. deceased”, but the petition was dismissed.
-At least part of that debt to Dr. Francis Wills was for medical attention to his deceased cousin and the slave Stephen whom Charles had inherited a few months earlier.
+At least part of that debt to Dr. Francis Wills was for medical attention to his deceased cousin and the enslaved Stephen whom Charles had inherited a few months earlier.

 The estate received from the executors of his uncle John B. Wills $499.18, and $99.80 was received from Mrs. Ann Wills for “wages due said deceased for the year 1845 up to death”.
-She could be either Charles’ mother or the widow of John B. Wills, Jr. of the same name, but either way we can understand that he was well enough to work for part of the year.
+This Ann Wills could be either Charles’ mother or the widow of John B. Wills, Jr. of the same name, but either way we can understand that he was well enough to work for part of the year.
 In June 1846, bonds were received from Ann Wills and Teresa Caroline Wills (his mother and sister).

 The administrator’s Dec.
 1846 accounting of the estate lists $543.26 as distributed.
 He had paid Ann C. Wills the distributable share of said estate coming to her and states that the other distributables live beyond the limits of the state of Maryland “somewhere in the state of Louisiana.”
 There was a deposit of “the six shares” to said distributees.
 In June 1847, the administrator calculated the estate tax “after deducting the mother’s share of which is not subject to tax.”